 The Internet’s history goes back some decades by now – email has been around since the 1960s, file sharing since at least the 1970s, and TCP/IP was standardized in 1982.
 But it was the creation of the world wide web in 1989 that revolutionized our history of communication.
 The inventor of the world wide web was the English scientist Tim Berners-Lee who created a system to share information through a network of computers.
 At the time he was working for the European physics laboratory CERN in the Swiss Alps.

-In this post I want to look at the global expansion of the Internet since then.
+Here I want to look at the global expansion of the Internet since then.

 The chart below shows the share and number of people that are using the Internet, which in these statistics refers to all those who have used the Internet in the last 3 months.1